hms-dbmi/gehlenborglab-website/_members/trevor-manz.md

 start: June 2018

 ---
 Trevor is a PhD candidate and NSF Graduate Research Fellow at the Department of Biomedical Informatics.
-He worked in the Gehlenborg lab previously and is currently finishing an MPhil in Computational Biology at the University of Cambridge.
-Trevor will join the lab again in Fall 2019 for the start of his PhD.
+He is currently a rotation student in the lab working on Vitessce.